South Gloucestershire Council

 Continuing Professional Development

 When based with South Gloucestershire Council, Registrars are enabled to attend Training Programme tutorials and encouraged to attend any in-house training that is of interest.
-Registrars are also invited to attend monthly Divisional Management Team meetings where frequent CPD discussions lead by internal and external colleague are held.
-The Division also runs a ‘tea and chat’ and a ‘lunch and learn’ series.
+Registrar meetings and teaching sessions are held monthly, with additional teaching sessions arranged across BNSSG.
+Registrars are also invited to attend Divisional Extended Management Team meetings as well as Management Team CPD discussions lead by internal and external colleague.
+The Division also runs a ‘tea and chat’ and a ‘lunch and learn’ series as well as a journal club.

 South Gloucestershire Council offers Registrars the opportunity to work across a number of different Divisions within the organisation, for example with the planning team via the Built Environment Partnership Officer post, with climate change and sustainability, and with the environmental health and licensing teams through the Safer, Stronger Partnership.